simon-sayz/memdocs/memdocs/autopilot/windows-autopilot-whats-new.md

 With this release, you can configure Windows Autopilot [user-driven](user-driven.md) Hybrid Azure Active Directory join with VPN support.
 This support is also backported to Windows 10, version 1909 and 1903.

-If you configure the language settings in the Autopilot profile and the device is connected to Ethernet, all scenarios will now skip the language, locale, and keyboard pages.
-In previous versions, this was only supported with self-deploying profiles.
+If you configure the language settings in the Autopilot profile and the device is connected to Ethernet, all scenarios will now skip the language, locale, keyboard & autopilot configuration pages. you won’t be able to initiate a white glove deployment as the Out Of Box Experience (OOBE) screen will automatically progress past the point where you can press the Windows key five times.

+If you want to automatically choose a language, don’t do white glove; if you want to do white glove, don’t configure these.
+We’ll try to remove this restriction in a future release.
+(Alternatively, you could choose not to make a network connection, e.g. don’t connect the Ethernet cable, until after you’ve pressed the Windows key five times.)

 ## New in Windows 10, version 1903